 From time to time, we have entered into other license and collaboration agreements with other parties.
-For example, we licensed additional rights related to our next-generation CAR T programs from MSK in May 2018 and from Moffitt Cancer Center in August 2018, and agreed to collaborate in connection with each of these licenses.
+For example, we licensed additional rights related to our MSK-partnered next-generation CAR T programs from MSK in May 2018 and we licensed rights related to our next-generation CAR T programs from Moffitt Cancer Center in August 2018, and we agreed to collaborate through sponsored research in connection with each of these licenses.
+We also licensed rights related to our MSK-partnered next generation CAR T programs from the National Institutes of Health in December 2018.

 Milestones and royalties under each of the above agreements are contingent upon future events and will be recorded as expense when it is probable that the milestones will be achieved or royalties are due.
-As of March 31, 2019 and December 31, 2018, there were no outstanding obligations for milestones and royalties under our license and collaboration agreements.
+As of March 31, 2020 and December 31, 2019, there were no outstanding obligations for milestones and royalties under our license and collaboration agreements.